dbosak01/fmtr/README.md

 <!-- badges: end -->

 The **fmtr** package helps format data.
-The package aims to replicate the basic functionality of SAS® formats, but with R data frames.
-Formats can be attached to data frame columns by assigning them to a **format** attribute.
-Once formats are assigned, the formatted data can be displayed using the `format()` function.
-When the `format()` function is called, a new data frame is returned with all the columns formatted as specified in the **format** attributes.
+The package aims to replicate the basic functionality of SAS® formats, but with R.

-The functions in the **fmtr** package also work with tidyverse tibbles.
+**fmtr** can apply
+formats to data frames, tibbles, vectors, and factors.
+The `format()` function is used to apply formats to data frames and tibbles, and the `fapply()` function is used to apply formats to vectors and factors.

-## How to use
+## How to use `format()`
-Data can be formatted by assigning formats to the **format** attribute of the columns in your dataframe, and then by calling the `format()` function on that data frame.
+Data can be formatted by assigning formats to the **format** attribute of the columns in your dataframe or tibble, and then by calling the `format()` function on that data frame.
 A sample program is as follows:

 ```